SominZex/resume/README.md

 - Trained on 10,000 images and tested on an additional 10,000 images.
 - Utilized tools for image data visualization and processing.
 - Achieved 98% test accuracy and 67% validation accuracy, followed by further fine-tuning.
-- End Goal: Created a high-accuracy model for dog breed identification, with potential for further refinement and real-world application.
+- **End Goal**: Created a high-accuracy model for dog breed identification, with potential for further refinement and real-world application.

 ![Dog identifier model](/assets/img/dogcnn.png)